 If you have questions about how to protect yourself and your family from the unhealthy and damaging effects of dry air during the flu season, and other issues related to home comfort, please contact us at Ernst Heating & Cooling.
 We have been serving the Metro-East area since 1951.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about Whole-House Humidification and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about Whole-House Humidification and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock